Dryer Vent Installation

 Every year, thousands of house fires are caused by improperly installed or lint-clogged dryer vents.
 The easiest way to prevent a fire at your home is by having a rigid aluminum dryer vent professionally installed by Dryer Vent Wizard’s highly qualified technicians--and having it cleaned at least once a year.

-Even with the aluminum dryer vent lines we use, lint will accumulate over time.
-And unless it's routinely cleaned out, the trapped lint inside will eventually ignite.
+Even with the aluminum dryer vent lines we use, lint will inevitably accumulate over time.
+And unless it's routinely cleaned out, the trapped lint inside can eventually ignite.

 Save Money by Reducing Your Power Bill

 Improper venting isn’t just a threat to your property.
 Misaligned or poorly installed vents cause dryers to fail in their primary duty – drying.
 Before you know it, clothes come out damp after a regular cycle through the dryer.
 Most people think their dryer isn't working anymore, when it's usually the vent causing the problem.

 Installing a new vent is far more affordable than a completely new dryer, and more likely to solve your problem while also preventing long-term service issues.

 The materials used by Dryer Vent Wizard are at or above local, state, and federal requirements for vent installation and repair.
 We adhere to the International Residence Code, International Mechanical Code and Universal Builders Code for ALL your dryer venting needs.